Because standards are assumed, not defined.

 • You stepping back in to fix it

-It’s not that people aren’t trying.
+It’s usually not that people aren’t trying.

 They’re guessing.

-• More review cycles don’t fix it.
+• More review cycles doesn't fix the real problem.

 Rework drops when: